Laxatives & Breastfeeding

 Natural Laxatives

-Always try to relieve constipation naturally before using a laxative, especially while breastfeeding.
-Consume a diet that is high in fiber with foods such as fruits and vegetables and whole grains such as oatmeal or high-fiber cereals.
-Drink plenty of water throughout the day.
-Water helps to soften the stools, making it easier for elimination.
-Regular exercise can also help relieve constipation.
-However, make sure your medical provider has cleared you for exercise prior to starting an exercise program.
-Finally, if fear of elimination following childbirth is the reason for your constipation, try to relax.
-It is highly unlikely your stitches will tear when having a bowel movement, notes WhatToExpect.com.
+Try to relieve constipation naturally before using a laxative while breastfeeding.
+Consume a diet high in fiber with foods such as fruits and vegetables and whole grains such as oatmeal or high-fiber cereals.
+Drink plenty of water throughout the day; you need fluid to make milk and to help with constipation.
+Regular exercise can also help relieve constipation, but check with your doctor prior to starting an exercise program, especially if you had a surgical delivery.
+If you're worried about your stitches, relax.
+It's highly unlikely your stitches will tear when having a bowel movement, notes WhatToExpect.com.

 Laxatives

-There are numerous over-the-counter laxatives available to help relieve constipation.
+Numerous over-the-counter laxatives can help relieve constipation.
 Bulk-forming or stool-softening laxatives are the safest laxatives to take while breastfeeding.
 Bulk-forming laxatives, such as Metamucil, Fiberall and Citrucel, absorb the water in the intestines and soften the stool.
 Stool-softening laxatives moisten the stool and prevent dehydration.
-Stool softeners such as Colace or Surfak are often recommended following childbirth or surgery .
+Doctors often recommend stool softeners such as Colace or Surfak following childbirth or surgery .
 Osmotic laxatives such as Cephulac, Sorbitol and Miralax allow the fluids to move in a special way through the colon, allowing for bowel distention.
 Stimulant laxatives, such as Correctol, Purge and Senokot, cause rhythmic muscle contractions in the intestines.
-Avoid taking stimulate laxatives while breastfeeding, because large doses of them may pass into the breast milk and cause diarrhea in your baby, reports The Royal Woman's Hospital.
+Avoid stimulant laxatives while breastfeeding, because large dosesmay pass into the breast milk and cause diarrhea in your baby, reports The Royal Woman’s Hospital.

 Warnings